 Tankless vs tank water heater for a Charlotte home

-When a water heater dies, people ask me if they should switch to tankless.
+When a water heater dies, people ask us if they should switch to tankless.
 The honest answer is that it depends on your house and how long you plan to stay.
-Here is how I help Charlotte homeowners decide.
+Here is how we help Charlotte homeowners decide.

 The cost difference